Qiaolan/supercomputer/introduction.md

 After defining these parameters, we start to write commands to run our program.

-module load intel, this is necessary to load R
+`module load intel`, this is necessary to load R

-module load R/3.5.1-test, load R
+`module load R/3.5.1-test`, load R

-Rscript test.R, run R script
+`Rscript test.R`, run R script

 More information can be found here.